lastline-droe/ghostferry/README.md

   propagates such events from the source to the target database.
   Note that there are a few restrictions/limitations with this:
-    - schema changes occurring during the *copy phase* cannot be handled if the columns of an copy-in-progress table change.
+    - schema changes occurring during the *copy phase* cannot be handled if the columns of a copy-in-progress table change.
 There are work-arounds in place to recover the copy process after a restart though (see `DelayDataIterationUntilBinlogWriterShutdown` and `FailOnFirstTableCopyError`).